 Important evidence for seafloor spreading was observed in the rocks of the oceanic plates.
-World War II (1939-45) spurred the development of airborne and shipborne magnetometers, and these devices detected a background pattern of periodic variations in the magnetic field as they traversed over the oceans.
-These imprinted "magnetic stripes" were recognized as variations in the magnetic properties of the basaltic rocks that composed the seafloor.
+World War II (1939-1945) spurred the development of airborne and shipborne magnetometers, and these devices detected a background pattern of periodic variations in the magnetic field as they traversed over the oceans.
+These imprinted ''magnetic stripes'' were recognized as variations in the magnetic properties of the basaltic rocks that composed the seafloor.
 Such horizontal sequences of alternating magnetic orientations on the seafloor were more difficult to understand than the observed vertical sequences in continental basalts.
-However, after Hess and Dietz published their ideas about seafloor spreading, it was Fred J. Vine and Drummond H. Matthews, in particular, who suggested that the magnetic stripes could be interpreted as a record of basaltic rocks.
-The record reveals the creation of rocks at MORs where they sample the magnetic field orientation at that time, followed by their subsequent transportation away from the ridge by seafloor spreading (Vine and Matthews, 1963).
+However, after Hess and Dietz published their ideas about seafloor spreading, it was Fred J. Vine and Drummond H. Matthews, in particular, that suggested the magnetic stripes could be interpreted as a record of basaltic rocks.
+The record reveals the creation of rocks at mid-ocean ridges where they sample the magnetic field orientation at that time, followed by their subsequent transportation away from the ridge by seafloor spreading (Vine and Matthews 1963).

-Indeed, the periodic "normal" (like today) and "reverse" flips of the magnetic field create the magnetic stripes, which are observed to run parallel to the MORs and are symmetrical about the central rift (see Fig. 1).
+Indeed, the periodic 'normal' (like today) and 'reverse' flips of the magnetic field create the magnetic stripes, which are observed to run parallel to the mid-ocean ridges and are symmetrical about the central rift (see Figure 1).
 Moreover, by relating the pattern of magnetic stripes on the seafloor to the dated sequence of magnetic polarity reversals that are determined from continental rocks, the age of the seafloor can be determined.

 Global seafloor age observations provide a great deal of information about how the seafloor spreading system works kinematically in nature.
-For example, the divergent spreading along MORs (see Fig. 2) was shown to end abruptly in some locations.
-Such discontinuities were shown by J. Tuzo Wilson to be caused by another type of fault-a transform fault (Wilson, 1965).
-These faults, which can occur within continental and oceanic crust, accommodate the side-to-side shear motion (see Fig. 2).
+For example, the divergent spreading along mid-ocean ridges (see Figure 2) was shown to end abruptly in some locations.
+Such discontinuities were shown by J. Tuzo Wilson to be caused by another type of fault - a transform fault (Wilson, 1965).
+These faults, which can occur within continental and oceanic crust, accommodate the side-to-side shear motion (see Figure 2).
 In oceans, transform faults can laterally offset spreading ridge segments.
-Long, linear features on the seafloor (sometimes thousands of kilometers in length), known as fracture zones, are the result of past transform motion but as they are located on the same plate, they do not exhibit relative motion across them.
+Long, linear features on the seafloor (sometimes thousands of kilometres in length) known as fracture zones, are the result of past transform motion but as they are located on the same plate, they do not exhibit relative motion across them.